Top 15 Live Cyber Attack Maps for Visualizing Digital Threat Incidents

 Where are these attacks coming from?
 What’s the top attacker host?
 These questions can be answered by exploring the logs, then performing lookups for all available information.

-You will read about DDoS attacks in this article.
-A Distributed Denial of Service (DDoS) attack is an attack’s effort to make an online service unavailable by overpowering it with traffic from multiple sources.
+A Distributed Denial of Service (DDoS) attack is a malicious attempt to upset typical internet traffic of a targeted server by overwhelming it with traffic from multiple sources.
 DDoS attacks target a plethora of important resources, from banks to news websites, and present a major challenge to making sure Internet users can publish and access important information.
 A DDoS attack is similar to a traffic jam on a highway, preventing typical traffic flow.

-If you are facing an isolated low- to mid-size Distributed Denial of Service (DDoS) attack, you can explore these logs and find the information you need to protect your yourself from these attacks.
+If you are facing an isolated low- to mid-size Distributed Denial of Service (DDoS) attack, you can explore these logs and find the information you need to protect yourself from these attacks.
 However, with larger attacks, manual lookups are time consuming and ineffective.
-That’s why there needs to be other plans in place to fight cyber attacks.
+That’s why there need to be other plans in place to fight cyber-attacks.